JuanEduardo-dev/Blogger-app-backend/README.md

 ## Key features of the backend:
 - **FastAPI Framework:** Fast and efficient API management using **FastAPI**, ensuring high performance and easy scalability.
 - **Layered Architecture:** The backend follows a clean and modular design with separation of concerns, making it easy to maintain and scale.
-  - **Presentation Layer:** Handles the interaction with the frontend, serving API endpoints.
-  - **Business Layer:** Contains the core business logic for proposals, likes, and comments.
-  - **Data Access Layer:** Manages interaction with the database, ensuring data consistency and security.
-- **User Authentication:** Complete authentication system for user registration, login, and session management.
 - **Database Integration:** Integrated with a relational database for storing user data, proposals, likes, and comments.
-- **JWT Token Authentication:** Used for securing the user authentication process.

 This backend provides a solid foundation for the **PropuestasPeru** platform, ensuring efficient, scalable, and secure interactions between users and the platform.